augustuseg/Sorcery/README.md

 Also to see how the player can use it to have a battle with friend, here's the manual:

 Commands:
-help -- Display this message.
+help -- Display this message. <br />
-end -- End the current player’s turn. quit -- End the game. attack minion other-minion -- Orders minion to attack other-minion. attack minion -- Orders minion to attack the opponent.
+end -- End the current player’s turn.<br />
+quit -- End the game.
+attack minion other-minion -- Orders minion to attack other-minion. attack minion -- Orders minion to attack the opponent.